-This is to assess each candidates problem solving skills.
+This is to assess each candidate’s problem-solving skills.
 Mine was approximately 10 questions and was completed within 15 minutes.
 The logical test is done on paper and once completed it is passed to the assessors.

 This stage is pretty self-explanatory, I am no stranger to these types of tests so I approached this one as I have done any previous test.

 As mentioned above, Cisco provided me with a list of technologies I could choose from and it was my job to present one on the day.
-Even though I was fairly confident with the technical topic I had selected, I spent a good few days revising in order to make sure I was 100% confident.
+Even though I was fairly confident with the technical topic I had selected, I spent a good few days revising to make sure I was 100% confident.

-At the end of my technical presentation I received some good feedback and I was also asked how I felt I performed.
+At the end of my technical presentation, I received some good feedback and I was also asked how I felt I performed.
 I was confident in what I was presenting and although I was slightly nervous I managed to keep it together and deliver a good presentation.

-You will have the opportunity to meet your potential future manager at the assessment day.
+You will have the opportunity to meet your potential future manager on the assessment day.
 This is a good chance to express why you are the perfect fit for the role and you should also have some time to discuss any questions and concerns you may have.

 I was excited to sit down and talk to the manager about my motivations for the role and to find out more about Cisco.
 This interview wasn’t technical, it was slightly more personal and the manager wanted to understand more about what made me apply for the role and why I would be a good fit for the role.
-I really enjoyed speaking to the manager who was a really nice person and very laid back.
+I enjoyed speaking to the manager who was really nice and very laid back.

 Group role play

-So that the assessors can see how you work within a team you will be expected to take part in a role play activity.
+So that the assessors can see how you work within a team you will be expected to take part in a role-play activity.
 You will be given a scenario and you may find yourself challenged by the objectives and the time set but this is normal and it gives the assessors a chance to see how well every individual reacts under pressure.

 Coming from the job I had just previously come from I knew that this was something I wouldn’t struggle with.
 I tend to see myself as a good team player and I believe I demonstrated this on the day.
 The role play lasted approximately 45 minutes and I played the role of the NCE.
-The assessors played the role of the client and myself and the other NCE’s had to notify them of a vulnerability in they’re network and suggest possible solutions to the assessors (clients).
+The assessors played the role of the client and I and the other NCEs had to notify them of a vulnerability in their network and suggest possible solutions to the assessors (clients).
 The clients were difficult to deal with and challenged us with some difficult questions however we worked as a team to find suitable answers based on the information we were given.

-The group role play wasn’t the easiest I’ve done, not because of the other candidates but because of the lack of information we had and time to come up with potential solutions.
-At the end of this exercise we discussed what we think went well along with the things we felt we could have done better.
+The group role play wasn’t the easiest I’ve done, not because of the other candidates but because of the lack of information we had and the time to come up with potential solutions.
+At the end of this exercise, we discussed what we think went well along with the things we felt we could have done better.
 So although challenging, I feel like I did a good job at this task.

 Individual role play

-At first I was rather nervous entering the room and this was because I had two assessors for this exercise.
+At first, I was rather nervous entering the room and this was because I had two assessors for this exercise.
 My nerves soon calmed and we had a general chat before starting the exercise.
-In this exercise I was presented with a customer topology and asked to make recommendations on the technologies that should be used.
+In this exercise, I was presented with a customer topology and asked to make recommendations on the technologies that should be used.
 I was asked to justify why I would use particular technologies and I was asked about any potential implications of using them.

 I believe this section was put in place to see what I understood about networking and technologies as I was asked about my background and certifications before the exercise started.
 I completed this exercise and was then given another scenario which was focused more on troubleshooting.
 The troubleshooting exercise took around 15 minutes and I was able to solve the issue with a few prompts from the assessors.

-At the end of this exercise the assessors give me good feedback and asked me how I felt the exercise went.
+At the end of this exercise, the assessors give me good feedback and asked me how I felt the exercise went.
 I told the assessors that I felt the exercise went well and they agreed.
 I didn’t try to talk about the technologies I didn’t know enough about and I made this clear to the assessors, other than digging a ditch for myself.

-Having completed all the above exercises at the assessment day I can confirm that I have been successful and I have since been offered the aNCE position starting early 2017.
+Having completed all the above exercises on the assessment day I can confirm that I have been successful and I have since been offered the aNCE position starting in early 2017.
 This is like a dream come true for me and I am looking forward to starting my career with Cisco.

 I will soon start the aNCE role by spending the first 6 months in Krakow training and I will continue to share my experiences with my blog followers.